olshevski/compose-safe-args/README.md

 ## Why

-Since routes in Navigation Component don't support safe arguments out of the box, as well as require a lot of boilerplate code this library was meant to be made.
+Since routes in Navigation Component don't support safe arguments out of the box, as well as require a lot of boilerplate code, this library was meant to be made.

 The main focus of the library is the simplified approach for declaring routes and arguments.
 What's more, this library **doesn't force you** to declare your screen composables in any particular way, which was a deal-breaker in other existing safe-args libraries.